wztdream/org-clock-watch/README.md

 9. you walk way for a while, it will stop alarm until you came back, then org-clock may guide you to resolve the clock in time, reduce 10 min for example

 10. one week latter, you want to see where is your time spend.
-Open work pan and run `org-clock-report`, there will be a report table shown up
+Open work plan and run `org-clock-report`, there will be a report table shown up

 So, you only need to run org-clock command, others are all auto

-#### Usage
+## Usage

-I think you can figure out how to use it by work flow and the hydra key, anyway there is the main command
+I think you can figure out how to use it by work flow and the hydra key, anyway here are the main commands:

 1. start clock in. `org-clock-in`